 We were then able to sample some wines not quite ready including a sweetened version of Chambourcin (Cinful Blush Sparkling), Muscat Giallo, Malvasia Bianca, and Rkatsiteli.
 Les said he has been growing Rkatsiteli for years and said that it is a grape more widely grown in the world than Chardonnay.
 He said the best part of Rkatsiteli is he does not need to do much with it at all.
 Les said it grows very well in Texas and personally thinks it is better than Viognier.

 The tour was done and we thanked Les for his time as we headed back to the tasting room to finish our tasting.

 - Dessert wines like Boom Chocolatte, Orange Moscato, Ports, and Texas Sparkling Wine

-Brushy Creek has a wine club and with their event center often have live music.
+Brushy Creek has a wine club and with their event center often has live music.
 A gift shop is available with wine accessories, books, and other items.
 Brushy Creek Vineyards and Winery is on the Cross Timbers Wine Trail.

-Our tastings and tour turned out to be a 3.5 hour visit but we enjoyed every minute and would definitely go back again.
+Our tastings and tour turned out to be a 3.5-hour visit but we enjoyed every minute and would definitely go back again.